marvinkreis/guut/templates/test_doesnt_detect_mutant_template.md

 The test exited with exit code {{ result.mutant.exitcode }}.
 {% endif %}

 Your test did not correctly identify the mutant.
-Please try again.
 Remember: Your test needs to pass when executed with the correct code, and fail when executed with the mutant.
+Please adjust your test case{% if not baseline %} or perform more experiments{% endif %}.